j50n/deno-proc/examples/warandpeace/README.md

 1. find the unique words
 1. count them

-This is what we are trying to do in Deno.
+This is what we are going to do in Deno.

-## Version #1
+## Version #1: Streaming with No Shortcuts

 [countwords.ts](./countwords.ts)